GlenKPeterson/Paguro/README.md

 The Sequence model is also memoized/cached, so it is useful for repeated queries.
 Sequence is most similar to the Clojure sequence abstraction, but it's pure Java and type-safe.
 Both allow processing in the smallest possible (and therefore laziest) increments.
-I find myself focusing on View more than Sequence because View seems to be adequite for most things I do.
+I fond myself focusing on View more than Sequence at first because View was adequate for most things I do.
+Sequence is catching up though.

 The classes in the <code>function</code> package allow you to use the Java 8 functional interfaces (more or less) as "second class" functions in Java 7.
 When you switch to Java 8, you only need to change the import statement and remove the _ from the apply_() methods.